 #2 – Experiment with Tilt Function

 What are these crazy bokeh blades?
 The bokeh blades, pictured below, add a playful and creative feature to the lens.
 Try engaging the blades in front of the lens, swivel them into different positions (horizontal, vertical or diagonal) and play with creating interesting texture and lines to your background.
 The blades work best when you include background that is separated from your subject.
-Pull back a bit and include more background so that the texture is more apparent.
+So pull back a bit.
+Also, include more background so that the texture is more apparent.
 When using the bokeh blades you are shooting at an aperture more equivalent to f/5.
 If that look doesn’t suit you, simply push them back and embrace the simple and beautiful bokeh and blur the lens produces without the blades.
-The images below compare the same flower using the bokeh blades (left) and pushing them back (right).

 #4 – Don’t Forget to Capture Macro Photography Images.

 As a macro photographer, it’s always important to me that a lens have macro capability.
 The Sol 45mm has a minimum focusing distance of 14 inches, the Sol 22mm at 3.5 inches.
 This lens can be used for a variety of genres – landscape, urban, portrait and macro photography, all with creative results.
 If you want to get in close and shoot macro with the lens you need to add the Lensbaby 46mm macro filters to the front of the lens.
 The macro filters come in +1, +2 and +4 strengths and can be used separately or stacked together to get in even closer.
 Alternatively, you can use traditional extension tubes between your camera and the lens to get in closer.
 If you like using the bokeh blades, extension tubes may be your best bet since they don’t cover the front of the lens like the macro filters do.